 Plan Your Visit

 Fall days in Montana are crisp and clear, making it an excellent time to visit.
-But, avoiding the summer traffic comes with it’s trade-offs.
-It was a spectacular, sunshiny day when we started out toward Cooke City.
-But something was clearly brewing on the horizon.
-Climbing to the higher elevations, we got an inkling of what awaited us.
+But, avoiding the summer traffic comes with its trade-offs.
+It can be a spectacular, sunshiny day when you start out, but the weather can quickly change as you climb to the higher elevations.

 READ MORE ⇒ Making A DIY Pet First Aid Kit For Your Car